ga-wdi-lessons/sinatra-rest/intro-and-params.md

 ## Getting User Input - The Params Hash

-### Demo - `gets.chomp`

-It's clear that `gets.chomp` is no way for us to get input from our users.
+It's clear that `gets.chomp` is no way for us to get input from our users on the web.

-Instead, we have basically two options on the web:
+Instead, we have basically two options:

 1. Info from the URL.
 2. Info from a submitted form.